Important Note – Please Read

 JUMP_SPEED: How high we can jump.

-DEACCEL: How fast we are going to decelerate.
-The higher the value, the faster we will come to a complete stop.
+DEACCEL: How quickly we are going to decelerate.
+The higher the value, the sooner we will come to a complete stop.

 MAX_SLOPE_ANGLE: The steepest angle our KinematicBody will consider as a ‘floor’.